ttu/ruuvitag-sensor/README.md

 There is no reason to use Data Format 2 or 4.

-The original reason to use the URL-encoded data was to use _Google's Nearby_ notifications to let users view tags without the need to install any app.
+The original reason to use URL-encoded data was to use _Google's Nearby_ notifications to let users view tags without the need to install any app.
 Since _Google's Nearby_ has been discontinued, there isn't any benefit in using the Eddystone format anymore.

 ## Logging and printing to the console